 How to Create a Project Manager Resume

 Regardless, putting a resume or CV (curriculum vitae, or “life’s course”) together is no fun.
 The goal of this article is to help you at least decide on a framework you should use when it comes to putting your resume together.
-We won’t spend a lot of time of what should be in the resume, but more on how a project manager resume should be constructed and the pros and cons of each approach.
+We won’t spend a lot of time of what should be in the resume, but more on how it should be constructed and the pros and cons of each approach.

-There are two (really 2 ½) main formats of how your project manager resume can be assembled.
+There are two (really 2 ½) main formats of how your resume can be assembled.
 One is functional, the second is chronological, and the ½ is a combination of the two.

 Functional Project Manager Resume

-The functional project manager resume focuses on skills and experiences and downplays the employment aspect of your career.
+The functional project manager resume focuses on skills (like using enterprise project management tools, risk management, communication and so on) and experiences and downplays the employment aspect of your career.
 This is good for project managers that may be new to the workforce, or may have had some gaps in their employment history.

 Interestingly, gaps in employment are not nearly the black mark that they used to be when employment was high.
 Nearly everyone has been affected by recent downturns in the economy and understands that even good people were affected by companies going out of business or downsizing.What are some of the pros and cons of a functional project manager resume?

-- You tell the reader what you want them to know – A functional project manager resume gives you the ability to not have the reader “read between the lines”.
-For example, they may have their own view of what a Sr. Project Manager does, however, in your particular role you went WAY beyond that job title.
+- You tell the reader what you want them to know – It gives you the ability to not have the reader “read between the lines”.
+For example, they may have their own view of what a Senior Project Manager does, however, in your particular role you went WAY beyond that job title.
 Rather than get pigeon-holed by someone else’s interpretation of what they think your job entailed, you can explicitly include what you did in a functional project manager resume.

 - It’s not the norm – Most employers are familiar with a chronological resume that outlines a person’s work history in a neat and tidy way.
-They may not be as familiar with a project manager resume format that focuses on skills and abilities rather than work history.
+They may not be as familiar with a format that focuses on skills and abilities rather than work history.

 Chronological Project Manager Resume